mehulagg/gitlab/doc/administration/gitaly/praefect.md

    repository that viewed.
 If the project is created, and you can see the README file, it works!

-#### Adding Gitaly Cluster to an existing GitLab instance
+#### Use TCP for existing GitLab instances

-When adding Gitaly Cluster to an existing Gitaly instance the existing Gitaly storage must use a TCP address.
-If `gitaly_address` is not specified than a Unix socket is used, which will prevent the communication with the cluster.
+When adding Gitaly Cluster to an existing Gitaly instance, the existing Gitaly storage must use a TCP address.
+If `gitaly_address` is not specified, then a Unix socket is used, which will prevent the communication with the cluster.

 For example: